 Professor Frederik Anseel’s research focuses on the psychological microfoundations of organisational learning, innovation and entrepreneurship.
 He examines how leadership can optimally support these processes.

 Professor Cheng teaches in a range of undergraduate and postgraduate management accounting courses.
 She joined the Business School in 1998, and her research focuses on behavioural management accounting.

-Associate Professor Jack Cadeaux does research on supply chain and distribution flexibility, retail assortment analytics, and modelling innovation and transformation in product and service markets.
+Professor Jack Cadeaux does research on supply chain and distribution flexibility, retail assortment analytics, and modelling innovation and transformation in product and service markets.
 He has served for many years on the Editorial Policy Board of the Journal of Macromarketing.

 Michael Walpole is Head of School with responsibility for academic and research activities in the school.
 Michael’s research interests include tax transfer pricing and GST/VAT and he has worked at the OECD on several VAT topics.

-Associate Professor Sheldon has research interests in HRM and industrial relations, and was the recipient of a Department of Education, Employment and Workplace Relations grant.
+Professor Sheldon has research interests in HRM and industrial relations, and was the recipient of a Department of Education, Employment and Workplace Relations grant.